Ayushman0511/Data-Warehouse-Project1/README.md

 ## 🌟 About Me
 Hi there!
 I'm Ayushman Bhargav.
-A Data Scientist and Machine Learning enthusiast, working towards upgrading my skills and knowledge through a combined learning of Theoretical Concepts as well as practical projects.
+My field of interest include Internet of Things(IoT), Data Science and Machine Learning(AI/ML) , working towards upgrading my skills and knowledge through a combined learning of Theoretical Concepts as well as using practical projects to advance my learning.

 Let's stay in touch!
 Feel free to connect with me via LinkedIn:
 <p align="center">